 From pulling a moose bone fresh off the fire on her small reserve in northeast B.C. to the warm cityscape of the West Coast, Niska Napoleon has called many places home.
 Unknowingly, growing up in a nomadic lifestyle prepared her for a life on the road.
 That road became her therapy, her freedom, and her endless supply of inspiration.
-When she is not galavanting through the lands, you can often find her holed up in a cabin in the woods or songwriting in the Yucatan Peninsula.
+When she is not galavanting through the lands, you can often find her holed up in a cabin in the woods or song-writing in the Caribbean.

 Her upbeat pop-reggae single, "On My Way Again” reached #1 on The Indigenous Music Countdown (Feb.23rd, 2019) and sets the tone for her long awaited debut album.
 As a solo artist, Napoleon has already established a career in the music business, commanding stages since before she was tall enough to reach the mic stand.